simoneSantoni/net-analysis-smm638/caseStudies/categoryEmergence/README.md

 # Problem to address

-Electric vehicles are widely considered as a category creating product.
+Electric vehicles are widely considered as a category-creating product.
 Reddit is the home of many communities of enthusiasts, including motor-heads.
 Examples are r/autors, r/cars, r/electricvehicles.
 Not only, there are several specialized forums wherein people share their passion for cars.
-Use [this datadump](r/electricvehicles/) containing on-line interactions among car enthusiasts (companion documents included in the folder), to address the following questions:
+Use [these datadumps](https://cityuni-my.sharepoint.com/:f:/r/personal/simone_santoni_1_city_ac_uk/Documents/sharing/smm638?csf=1&web=1&e=GO5Nhw) containing on-line interactions among car enthusiasts (companion documents included in the folder), to address the following questions:

 - in network terms, what is the main obstacle to the diffusion of positive opinion/sentiment toward electric vehicle?
 - is there any node/group of nodes to rely upon in order to facilitate the diffusion of electric vehicles?